 What is Obesity?

-Having a body weight that is higher than what is considered as healthy for a given height is described as overweight or obesity.
-There are many methods of measuring body fat, some of which are expensive and time consuming.
-Body mass index (BMI), which is inexpensive and easy to calculate, is typically used as a proxy.
+Having a body weight that is higher than what is considered healthy for a given height is described as overweight or obesity.
+There are many methods of measuring this, some of which are expensive and time consuming.
+BMI, which is inexpensive and easy to calculate, is typically used as a proxy.
 Health officials recommend that individual health assessments should consider other factors as well.
-Research has demonstrated that a high BMI is strongly correlated with the same negative health consequences as high body fat, although the association between BMI does vary among ethnic groups.
+Research has demonstrated that a high BMI is strongly correlated with negative health consequences, although the association between BMI does vary among ethnic groups.

-BMI is a person’s weight in kilograms divided by his or her height in meters squared.
+BMI is a person’s weight in kilograms divided by their height in meters squared.
 For measurements in pounds and inches, BMI is calculated using the following formula: